will-s-h/personal-website/projects/tongue-cancer.md

 ## Source Code

 The source code used for this research project is fully open source and available on my GitHub [here](https://github.com/will-s-h/tongue-cnn).
-Note: due to privacy concerns, raw image data used in this project is not included.
+Note: raw image data used in this project is not included.